Adelaide of Vianden: Biography

 Adelaide was the only daughter of Count Philip II of Vianden and Countess Adelaide of Arnsberg.
 When and where Adelaide was born is unknown.

 Marriage

 Adelaide married (marriage contract 23 December 1331) to Count Otto II of Nassau-Siegen (c.
 1305 – between 6 December 1350 and 25 January 1351).

-Adelaide and Otto were related.
-Adelaide’s great-great-grandfather, Count Gerard III of Guelders and Zutphen, was an elder brother of Countess Matilda of Guelders and Zutphen, a great-grandmother of Otto.
+Adelaide and Otto were second cousins once removed.
+Adelaide's great-great-grandfather, Count Gerard III of Guelders and Zutphen, was an elder brother of Countess Matilda of Guelders and Zutphen, a great-grandmother of Otto.

 Otto succeeded his father in July or August 1343 in Siegerland, the Mark Herborn with Dillenburg and the district of Haiger, as well as Löhnberg.
-The following year, Otto sold castle and lordship of Löhnberg to Count palatine Rupert I and Count Gerlach I of Nassau.
+The following year, Otto sold the castle and lordship of Löhnberg to Count palatine Rupert I and Count Gerlach I of Nassau.